cyrustang147/Why-K-fold-CV-fails-in-financial-ML/demo_results.md

 ![Showcase 3](plots/plot3.png)

 Real-life data is a bit more complex than our simulated data, so we increased $q$ from $4$ to $6$ and changed the learning rate from $1e-4$ to $2e-3$.
 We did not fine-tune these hyperparameters.
-The training set has 206 return data (206 observations)
+The training set has 206 return data (206 observations), and here is the convergence of training loss.

 ![Showcase 4](plots/plot4.png)